 Management Sciences is an academic department within the Faculty of Engineering that offers an undergraduate Bachelor of Applied Science (BASc) degree in management engineering, an undergraduate option in management sciences, and both research and course-based graduate degree programs.

-Management Sciences is a broad interdisciplinary study of problem solving and decision making in organizations.
+Management sciences is a broad interdisciplinary study of problem solving and decision making in organizations.
 It uses a combination of analytical models, data science, and behavioural sciences to address societies' most complex problems.

 Conducting meaningful research that will impact industries and economies, our students and faculty work under three core areas of specialization: applied operations research, information systems, and management of technology.

-- Aug.
-10, 2017
+- Oct.
+23, 2017

-- July 28, 2017
+- Oct.
+12, 2017

-- July 19, 2017
+- Oct.
+5, 2017

-- Sep.
-6, 2017
+- Dec.
+5 to 6, 2017

 ExpecTAtions is a two-day workshop that prepares Waterloo Engineering students to undertake a teaching assistantship.
 To serve as a TA, you are required to complete the ExpecTAtions workshop.
 After full attendance and successful completion of all required activities you will receive a certificate noting your achievement.